 Cooper’s last films were Iraada (1944) and Khan Saheb (1946).

 Patience Cooper migrated to Pakistan with MAH Isaphani, a tea-estate owner, in 1947.
 Actually, she was married to him years earlier and divorced soon after but they remained close to each other right throughout.
-She also married fellow actor Gul Hamid in 1930.
-The marriage lasted till 1936 when Hamid died of Hodgkin’s Disease.
+She had also married fellow actor Gul Hamid earlier, who acted opposite her and directed her in Khyber Pass (1936), an early film on Pakhtun culture.
+The marriage lasted till Hamid tragically died of Hodgkin’s Disease the same year.

 Cooper changed her name to Sabra Begum in Pakistan.
 Here, she adopted several children and took care of them.
 She died in 1993 in Karachi, where she lived with two of her adopted daughters, Zeenat and Haleema.